jackcvr/pymosquitto/README.md

     mqtt.loop_forever()
 ```

-See more examples in bechmarks/ directory.
+See more in examples/ directory.

 ## License